Dimensions Math Transition Guide

 The Dimensions Math curriculum closely follows the syllabus used in Singapore.
 The sequence is different in some areas from most U.S. math curricula.
 Some topics or concepts are introduced earlier than they are in U.S. math curricula to allow a foundation that is built on in later grades.
 This difference in sequence makes the transition into Dimensions Math from a typical U.S. math curriculum somewhat challenging.
-Dimensions Math includes some review of concepts covered previously between levels, but this review is not always adequate for students who have not yet encountered the topic.
-In addition, there are more mental math strategies in the Dimensions Math curriculum and the word problems tend to be more challenging than those in other curricula.

-This Guide starts with a general overview of the topics that will likely cause the most difficulty for transitioning students.
+The Overview PDFs cover topics that will likely cause the most difficulty for transitioning students.

 - Overview